miLibris/flask-rest-jsonapi/docs/resource.rst

 Resource
 ========

-Flask-Rest-JSONAPI provides 2 resource class helper:
+Flask-Rest-JSONAPI provides 2 resource class helpers:

     - ResourceList
     - ResourceDetail

 ..
 Note::
-    If you forget to set one of the required attributs of a resource class the library will raise an Exception that will helps you to find which attribut is missing in which resource class.
+    If you forget to set one of the required attributes of a resource class, the library will raise an Exception to help you find which attribute is missing in which resource class.

 ResourceList
 ------------

-This class provides a default implementation of get and post methods to:
+This class provides a default implementation of GET and POST methods to:

-    - get: retrieve a list of items with the GET request method
+    - GET: retrieve a list of items with the GET request method
-    - post: create an item with POST request method
+    - POST: create an item with POST request method

-But you can rewrite those methods to make custom work as you want.
+You can rewrite those methods if the default behaviour is not enough for you.

 If you want to use one of those default method implementations, you have to configure your resource class.

-Class attributs:
+Class attributes:

     - resource_type (str): name of the resource type